Advertising management

-Advertising management is a planned managerial process designed to oversee and control the various advertising activities involved in a program to communicate with a firm's target market and which is ultimately designed to influence the consumer's purchase decisions.
-Advertising is just one element in a company's promotional mix and as such, must be integrated with the overall marketing communications program.
-Advertising is, however, the most expensive of all the promotional elements and therefore must be managed with care and accountability.

-Advertising management process also helps in defining the outline of the media campaign and in deciding which type of advertising would be used before the launch of a product.
+Advertising management is how a company carefully plans and controls its advertising to reach its ideal customers and convince them to buy.

 Marketers use different types of advertising.
 Brand advertising is defined as a non-personal communication message placed in a paid, mass medium designed to persuade target consumers of a product or service benefits in an effort to induce them to make a purchase.
-Corporate advertising refers to paid messages designed to that communicate the corporation's values in an effort to influence public opinion.
+Corporate advertising refers to paid messages designed to communicate the corporation's values to influence public opinion.
 Yet other types of advertising such as not-for-profit advertising and political advertising present special challenges that require different strategies and approaches.

-Advertising management is a complex process that involves making many layered decisions including developing advertising strategies, setting an advertising budget, setting advertising objectives, determining the target market, media strategy (which involves media planning), developing the message strategy and evaluating the overall effectiveness of the advertising effort.)
+Advertising management is a complex process that involves making many layered decisions including developing advertising strategies, setting an advertising budget, setting advertising objectives, determining the target market, media strategy (which involves media planning), developing the message strategy, and evaluating the overall effectiveness of the advertising effort.)
 Advertising management may also involve media buying.

 Advertising management is a complex process.
 However, at its simplest level, advertising management can be reduced to four key decision areas: